gabors-data-analysis/gabors-data-analysis.github.io/_pages/overleaf-users.md

 ## HOW TO ACCESS

-1. **If you agree, just email me and send a link to your course or syllabus, and I grant you access.** (No need to sign anything.)
+1. **Have a look and if you agree, just email me, including a link to your course or a link/copy of your syllabus, and I grant you access.** (No need to sign anything.)
 2. This is read-only.
 So please make a copy for yourself, and then you can edit it.
 3. Your TAs may also use your access.